vinayakapackers/website/README.md

-The website is serving on - srivinayakapackers.in
+The website is serving on - <a href=www.srivinayakapackers.in>srivinayakapackers.in</a>

 ## This website has been made in a simple HTML, CSS & JS file.
  # It is a packers and movers company located in Vijaywada, Andhra Pradesh, India.